microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public
 export const StepComponent: React.FC<StepComponentProps_2>;

-// Warning: (ae-missing-release-tag) "StepComponentProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface StepComponentProps extends StepDependent {
-    input?: string;
-    label?: string;
-    // (undocumented)
-    onChange?: StepChangeFunction;
-    store?: TableStore;
-    table?: ColumnTable;
-}

-// Warning: (ae-missing-release-tag) "StepDependent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface StepDependent {
-    // (undocumented)
-    step: Step;
-}

-// Warning: (ae-missing-release-tag) "StepDescriptionProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface StepDescriptionProps extends StepDependent {
-    // (undocumented)
-    actions?: JSX.Element;
-    // (undocumented)
-    showInput?: boolean;
-    // (undocumented)
-    showOutput?: boolean;
-    // (undocumented)
-    showOutputColumn?: boolean;
-    // (undocumented)
-    style?: React.CSSProperties;
-}

 // Warning: (ae-missing-release-tag) "StepSelector" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //